 PCIe power cables have to be connected to your dedicated graphics card if it is a requirement.

 Finally, the Check Signal Cable issue could be caused by another failing component.
 Here are some of the other miscellaneous considerations:

 Damaged PCIe Slot

 If your PCIe slot is damaged, your dedicated GPU will NOT work.
 You can switch the GPU to another PCIe slot with the proper lane count (i.e., x16 or x8).

 Dead CMOS Battery

-Motherboard and CPU Power Cables Not Connected
+The motherboard and CPU Power Cables are Not Connected.

-Misaligned connectors will result in the PC not turning on and as such no signal to your monitor.
+Misaligned connectors will result in the PC not turning on and, as such, no signal to your monitor.

 Weak Power Supply Unit

 Again, a point for a newly built system.
 If you have installed a new powerful graphics card, please ensure your Power Supply Unit has enough rated supply power to support the new GPU.